SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 To restrict access to a user or a group of users, follow these steps:

-1. "Applications" > "Applications": select your application
+1. In "Applications" > "Applications": select your application
 2. In "Assignments" > "Settings icon" >  "Assign": you can select "Assign to People" or "Assign to Groups"

 ## Readings